 The causes of a brain injury can very.
 Whether you suffered a TBI in a car accident in Macon, or a health care provider’s negligence resulted in brain damage, you may have legal options to hold the at-fault party liable.

-Our brain injury attorneys in Macon will diligently pursue all available options to help you recover the compensation you need to recover.
+Our Macon brain injury attorneys will diligently pursue all available options to help you recover the compensation you need to recover.